Mark Pawsey - Rugby through and through

 Mark was selected as the Conservative Parliamentary Candidate in Nuneaton for the 2005 General Election and slashed Labour's majority from 7,500 to 2,200 (a swing of 6.2% to the Conservatives).
 He was then selected for the newly formed Rugby constituency seat in 2007 and went on to secure a victory at the polls with a majority of exactly 6,000 votes at the General Election in 2010.
 Mark was re-elected to serve the people of his home town in 2015 with an increased majority of 10,345.

 Following the 2015 General Election Mark remained as PPS to Anna Soubry in her new role as Minister of State for Small Business, Industry and Enterprise.
 After the European Union Referendum and the election of the Rt.
 Hon.
-Theresa May MP as Prime Minister, Mark has been appointed as Parliamentary Private Secretary to the Rt.
+Theresa May MP as Prime Minister, Mark was appointed as Parliamentary Private Secretary to the Rt.
 Hon.
 Damian Green MP, Secretary of State for Work and Pensions.

 Mark is passionate about the game of rugby and has done a great deal to ensure that the town receives the recognition it deserves as the birthplace of the game.
 He also played a key role in the town’s preparations for the 2015 Rugby World Cup and helped to organise local celebrations and events as well as helping to promote the town as a tourist destination for rugby fans from across the world.